apache/apisix/docs/en/latest/internal/testing-framework.md

 For details, you can check the documentation of this project.

 If you want to test the CLI behavior of APISIX (`./bin/apisix`), you need to write a shell script in the t/cli directory to test it.
-You can refer to the existing test scripts.
+You can refer to the existing test scripts for more details.

 If you want to test the others, you need to write test code based on the framework.